Getting a New Hampshire insurance adjuster license requires completing a few steps to apply for a resident license in your state.

-How to Get Your Insurance Adjuster License in New Hampshire
+How to Become an Insurance Adjuster in New Hampshire

 Step 1.
 Adjuster Pre-Exam Education

-Preparation for this exam is not something to take lightly, as the average pass rate of insurance exams nationwide is around 55% for first-time test-takers, and even less for any following attempts.
-We want you to pass your test the first time you take it.
+Preparing for your exam is not something to take lightly.
+This is because the average pass rate of insurance exams nationwide is around 55% for first-time test-takers and even less for any following attempts.

 Recommended Course